BIMAU/transiflow/README.md

 ```
 this means that [tkinter](https://docs.python.org/3/library/tkinter.html) is not available.
 You can either just save the image to the disk, or install e.g. `python3-tk` or `python3-matplotlib` on Debian-based Linux distributions.

+## Optional dependencies

+To use the optional computational backends, you can install the following:

+- HYMLS: Install Trilinos with PyTrilinos enabled, then install [HYMLS](https://github.com/nlesc-smcm/hymls).
+- Epetra: Install Trilinos with PyTrilinos enabled.
+This is enough to use the backend, but since there is no preconditioner, this may not be very useful.
+- PETSc: Run `PETSC_CONFIGURE_OPTIONS='--download-mumps --download-scalapack' pip install mpi4py petsc4py`.
+This is enough to use the backend, but since there is no preconditioner yet, this may not be very useful.